Emergency

 Understanding the SRS Control Module: Your Car’s Safety Guardian

-The Srs Control Module, often referred to as the airbag control unit, plays a crucial role in keeping you safe on the road.
+The SRS control module, often referred to as the airbag control unit, plays a crucial role in keeping you safe on the road.
 This sophisticated piece of technology manages your vehicle’s Supplementary Restraint System (SRS), encompassing airbags, seatbelt pretensioners, and other safety features designed to minimize injuries during a collision.

 What is an SRS Control Module?